growolff/tesis-source/README.md

 ### Update 29 June, 2017
 The motor can lift 500g.
 I need to add pull up resistors to the hall effect sensors so I can read the position of the rotor all the time.

+Edit: using pull up resistors in the hall effect sensors ensures that they are allways turned on, so the rotor position control is always working like a charm :3

 ### Update 28 June, 2017
 Commenting the global macros
 ```C